-In Year 1, students must take the nine modules specified in the designated pathway below.
+In Year 1, students must take the modules specified in the designated pathway below.

-In Year 2, students must take the eight modules specified in the designated pathway below.
+In Year 2, students must take the six modules specified in the designated pathway below.
+The remaining two modules (30 credits) must be chosen from the level 5 elective modules offered by SEF.